FHSA methodology

 A first-time home buyer can use both the FHSA and the HBP for the same qualifying home purchase when the eligibility conditions for each program are met.
 There is no combined cap between the two: the FHSA limit is governed by the lifetime contribution cap of $40,000, and the HBP limit is governed by its own $60,000 ceiling.
 They stack.

-When our RRSP and FHSA calculators ship in Phase B, the HBP overlay will be its own clearly labelled output, not a merged "combined limit" figure.
+In our RRSP calculator and FHSA calculator the HBP overlay is its own clearly labelled output, not a merged "combined limit" figure.
 We separate them deliberately, because conflating the two programs is one of the most common errors in third-party Canadian calculators we audited.
+If you are weighing the FHSA and HBP against how much home you can actually afford, the mortgage affordability calculator applies the federal stress test and debt-service limits to your income and down payment.

 Notes from the verification record